megabytis/nodeGym/03-project-devtinder(PRACTICE)/devTinder-BACKEND/15-JWT_tokens_&_cookies.md

     - Although, just writing as it is will also run smotthly, no problem.
 Still ;
     - Besides of creating token inside /login API (like; await jwt.sign({ _id: foundUserData._id }, "#MyDevT1nder----");), for Best Practices, create it as a "Schema Method", where we have written our Schema.
+    - It is called "OFF-Loading" anything from one place to another.

 ```js
 userSchema.methods.getJWT = async function () {